By Crai Bower

 Most parents today from Toronto to Tacoma face the same challenge, how to unplug themselves (and their kids) to engage more as a family.
 The solution is easier than they think: adventure travel!
 That’s right, when you immerse yourself and your kids in active adventures like watching wildlife, horseback riding through the bush or soaring past a glacier field in a flightseeing plane, screen time is replaced with real time.
 British Columbia’s Cariboo Chilcotin Coast region was off the grid before there even was a grid to leave.
 Home to gold rushes, wilderness and the spirit bear, off the beaten path doesn’t really apply here because there is no path to begin with.
 Here are several options to make deep family connections by disconnecting from the familiar world and reconnecting with our shared love of family adventure.

 The Cariboo Chilcotin Coast is home to one of Canada’s most diverse geographical regions where mountain peaks soar above inlets and basin lands stretch out beneath the sunrise.
-Families can explore a ghost town and the Gold Rush Trail, followed by immersion into the Great Bear Rainforest.
+Families can find both educational history and memorable adventures and activities throughout the region.
 From casting for trout from a boat on Bowron Lakes to a multi-day horse packing excursion, families can customize their adventures from an array of options.

 You don’t have to be Swiss Family Robinson to explore the Cariboo Chilcotin Coast.
 Several of North America’s finest wilderness lodges await you and your family here.
 Echo Valley Ranch & Spa presents a sublime fusion of East-meets-West aesthetics; the stunning spa house was designed by the same architect who planned structures for the Thai royal family.
 Tweedsmuir Park Lodge envelopes guests in a mountain setting where it is not unusual for a brown bear sow and her cubs to scamper across the back lawn.
 Maple Leaf Adventures embarks with three distinct vessels: a sailboat, catamaran and converted tug, each decked out in total comfort.
 These are just three of many lodging options that offer fine amenities, locally sourced cuisine and authentic experiences curated from years of calling this region home.